On this page

 • Hookahs, electronic cigarettes, and other smoking or vaping devices are prohibited.

 • The use of paper or other flammable items as decorations is forbidden around lighting fixtures, exit signs, on hall doors or ceilings of rooms.
-The use of live Christmas (holiday) trees is prohibited and caution should be used with any other holiday decorations.
+The use of live Christmas (holiday) trees or wreaths are prohibited and caution should be used with any other holiday decorations.
 Halogen lamps are prohibited.

 • No items can be hung from ceilings, lights, exit signs, pipes, or sprinkler heads, anything attached to the wall must be adhered at four corners.